itsmehemant123/blog.hd92.me/src/pages/pages/2018-17-09---contact/index.md

 I'm available via mail at *hemanth (dot) devarapalli (at) outlook*, or feel free to ping me on twitter <a href="https://twitter.com/daemon92" target="_blank">@daemon92</a>.

-Or, just use the form below.
+Or, use the form below.

 <style>
     .feedback-input {